-88. During April of the current year, Ronen purchased a warehouse that he used for business purposes.
+92. During April of the current year, Ronen purchased a warehouse that he used for business purposes.
 The basis was \$1,600,000.
-Calculate the maximum depreciation expense during the current year?
+Calculate the maximum depreciation expense during the current year. ie e

-89. An office building was purchased on December 9th several years ago for \$2,500,000.
+93. An office building was purchased on December 9th several years ago for \$2,500,000.
 The purchase price was allocated as follows: building \$1,900,000, landscaping \$100,000, and land \$500,000.
 During the current year, the 10th year, the building was sold on March 10th.
-Calculate the maximum depreciation expense for the real property during the current year, rounded to the nearest whole number?
+Calculate the maximum depreciation expense for the real property during the current year, rounded to the nearest whole number.

-90. Olney LLC placed in service on July 19, 2013 machinery and equipment (7-year property) with a basis of \$850,000.
+94. Olney LLC only purchased one asset this year.
+Olney LLC placed in service on July 19, 2015 machinery and equipment (7-year property) with a basis of \$850,000.
 Assume that Olney has sufficient income to avoid any limitations.
-Calculate the maximum depreciation expense including \$179 expensing, rounded to the nearest whole number (but ignoring bonus expensing):
+Calculate the maximum depreciation expense including \$179 expensing, rounded to the nearest whole number (but ignoring bonus expensing).
+Assume the 2014 §179 limits are extended to 2015.

-91. Columbia LLC placed in service on October 9, 2013 machinery and equipment (7-year property) with a basis of \$2,150,000.
+95. Columbia LLC only purchased one asset this year.
+Columbia LLC placed in service on October 9, 2015 machinery and equipment (7-year property) with a basis of \$2,150,000.
 Assume that Columbia has sufficient income to avoid any limitations.
-Calculate the maximum depreciation expense including \$179 expensing (but ignoring bonus expensing) for the year, rounded to the nearest whole number:
+Calculate the maximum depreciation expense including §179 expensing (but ignoring bonus expensing) for the year, rounded to the nearest whole number.
+Assume the 2014 §179 limits are extended to 2015.

-92. In 2013, Northern LLC placed in service on September 6th machinery and equipment (7-year property) with a basis of \$2,200,000.
+96. Northern LLC only purchased one asset this year.
+In 2015, Northern LLC placed in service on September 6th machinery and equipment (7-year property) with a basis of \$2,200,000.
 Assume that Northern has sufficient income to avoid any limitations.
-Calculate the maximum depreciation expense including §179 expensing (ignore any potential bonus expensing), rounded to the nearest whole number.
+Calculate the maximum depreciation expense including \$179 expensing (ignore any potential bonus expensing), rounded to the nearest whole number.
+Assume the 2014 §179 limits are extended to 2015.

-93. Assume that Reid has 2013 taxable income of \$150,000 before any \$179 expense and acquired the following assets: he placed in service computer equipment (5-year property) on August 6th with a basis of \$100,000 and machinery (7-year property) on November 9th with a basis of \$100,000.
-Calculate the maximum depreciation expense including \$179 expensing (but not bonus expensing).
+97. Reid acquired two assets this year: computer equipment (5-year property) acquired on August 6th with a basis of \$500,000 and machinery (7-year property) on November 9th with a basis of \$500,000.
+Assume that Reid has sufficient income to avoid any limitations.
+Calculate the maximum depreciation expense including §179 expensing (but not bonus expensing).
+Assume the 2014 §179 limits are extended to 2015.

-94. Phyllis purchased \$8,000 of specialized audio equipment that she uses in her business regularly.
+98. Phyllis purchased \$8,000 of specialized audio equipment that she uses in her business regularly.
 Occasionally, she uses the equipment for personal use.
 During the first year, Phyllis used the equipment for business use 70 percent of the time; however, during the current (second) year the business use fell to 40 percent.
 Assume that the equipment is seven-year MACRS property and is under the half-year convention.
 Assume the ADS recovery period is 10 years.
 What is the depreciation allowance for the current year, rounded to the nearest whole number?

-95. Alexandra purchased a \$35,000 automobile during 2012.
+99. Alexandra purchased a \$35,000 automobile during 2015.
 The business use was 70 percent.
-What is the allowable depreciation for the current year (ignore any possible bonus depreciation)?
+What i the allowable depreciation for the current year (ignore any possible bonus depreciation)?
+S

-96. Boxer LLC has acquired various types of assets recently.
-Below is a list of assets acquired during 2012 and 2013:
+100.Boxer LLC has acquired various types of assets recently.
+Below is a list of assets acquired during 2014 and 2015:

-Asset Cost Basis Convention Date Placed in
+Asset Cost Basis Convention Date Placed in Service

-Service

-Machinery 25,000 Half year January 24, 2012
+Machinery 25,000 Half year January 24, 2014

-Warehouse 800,000 Mid month August 1, 2012
+Warehouse 800,000 Mid month August 1, 2014

-Furniture 100,000 October 5, 2013
+Furniture 100,000 October 5, 2015

-Computer equipment 65,000 October 10, 2013
+Computer equipment 65,000 October 10, 2015

-Office equipment 34,000 September 28, 2013
+Office equipment 34,000 September 28, 2015

-Automobile 35,000 July 15, 2013
+Automobile 35,000 July 15, 2015

-Office building 800,000 September 24, 2013
+Office building 800,000 September 24, 2015